ekluzek/.github/CODE_OF_CONDUCT.md

 Projects that adopt this Code of Conduct need to stay up to date with UCAR's Contributor Code of Conduct, linked with a DOI in the Attribution section below.
 Projects can make limited substantive changes to the Code of Conduct, however, the changes must be limited in scope and may not contradict the UCAR Contributor Code of Conduct.

 ## Attribution
 This Code of Conduct was originally adapted from the Contributor Covenant, version 1.4.
 We then aligned it with the UCAR Participant Code of Conduct, which also borrows from the American Geophysical Union (AGU) Code of Conduct.
 The UCAR Participant Code of Conduct applies to both UCAR employees as well as participants in activities run by UCAR.
 The original version of this for all software projects that have strong management from UCAR or UCAR staff is available on the UCAR website at https://doi.org/10.5065/6w2c-a132.
-The date that it was adopted by this project was [Enter date adopted].
+The date that it was adopted by this project was [DATE_OF_ADOPT].
 When responding to complaints, UCAR HR will do so based on the latest published version.
 Therefore, any project-specific changes should follow the Process for Changes section above.

 As an Equal Employment Opportunity Employer and recipient of federal funds, UCAR complies with Title VI, Title VII, and Title IX of the Civil Rights Act; the Rehabilitation Act of 1973, as amended, and the Age Discrimination in Employment Act of 1975, as amended.
 See UCAR’s Nondiscrimination Statement.